-Note that you can download the book at a public computer and email yourself the (unopened) .acsm file.
+Note: you can download the book at a public computer and email yourself the (unopened) .acsm file.
 Once you have access to a personal computer or tablet, you can open the file in your reader of choice.

 I am trying to download my book and I get an error: “Already fulfilled by another user”

 This message means that in the time since you downloaded the book’s .acsm file, someone else has downloaded and opened the same file.
-You will need to wait until that person has returned the book to download it again (reload the download page to see the expected date of return).
+You will need to wait until that person has returned the book to download it again.
+Reload the download page to see the expected date of return.

 What is the error “Bad Loan ID”?

 This means you are trying to return a book that has already expired.
-The book has already been returned automatically, and you can just delete the record in your reader without trying to return it.
+The book has already been returned automatically, and you can just delete the record in your eReader without trying to return it.

 What is the error “Already Returned?”